FannyIsPrettyCool/FannyIsPrettyCool/README.md

 - 🔭 I’m interested in japanese culture and tech stuff
 - 🌱 I’m currently learning japanese
 - 🥅 2022 Goals: Become a japanese bilingual and a streamer
-- 🌈 I'm a MtF transgender my pronouns are (she/her)
 - ![jkh](https://komarev.com/ghpvc/?username=FannyIsPrettyCool&color=000000)

 ### Connect with me: